-Community recreation centre’s are vital to a healthy City by enabling and increasing participation in community sport, recreation, physical activity, cultural, social and creative pursuits that enhance individual and community wellbeing.
-Kelowna residents strongly identify with personal recreation, community connection, and organized sports.
+Community recreation centres are vital to a healthy City by enabling and increasing participation in community sport, recreation, physical activity, cultural, social and creative pursuits that enhance individual and community wellbeing.
 By creating a positive atmosphere, these local facilities become essential to personal health and wellness, thereby reducing reliance on healthcare and other costly social services.
 In turn, recreation boosts local economy and can also help contribute to overall economic development.
-Aside from the physical and mental health benefits, PRC offers social benefits and strives to be completely barrier free.
-Community recreation centre’s help build strong, safe and inclusive communities; social interaction, volunteerism and civic pride.
+Community recreation centres help build strong, safe and inclusive communities; social interaction, volunteerism and civic pride.

 In May 2013, City Council received the Sport and Recreation Infrastructure Report outlining Kelowna’s sport and recreation facility requirements to 2031.
 The 18-month study was to result in a responsible and cost-effective development strategy that ensures the City’s sport and recreation facility portfolio is able to meet current and future community needs for the next two decades.
 Further, the strategic development of the required facilities was to conform to the vision, commitments, principles and strategic imperatives that guide the delivery of Kelowna’s parks, recreation and cultural services.
 The report’s evaluation analysis identified that the City’s top priority project should be the redevelopment of the Parkinson Recreation Campus.

 2015: Space Feasibility Study - Redevelopment options and building configuration were evaluated and identified